 Breath testing must be in compliance with Title 17 of the California Code of Regulations.
 Title 17 establishes the rules for how the State of California will maintain the breath test instruments and collect the breath test samples from those arrested for DUI.
 A failure to comply with Title 17 regulations can result in an inaccurate or unreliable BAC level.

-Attorneys for DUI Breath Tests in San Francisco, CA
+Attorneys for DUI Breath Tests in the San Francisco Bay Area & Southern California

-If you were arrested for DUI involving a breath test in San Francisco, CA, then contact an experienced criminal defense attorney at Ticket Crushers.
+If you were arrested for DUI involving a breath test in the Bay Area or Southern Califonria, then contact an experienced criminal defense attorney at Ticket Crushers.
 We can investigate the circumstances surrounding your breath test and the instrument that you blew into so that a determination can be made about whether the results should be suppressed or excluded at trial.

 An important aspect of pre-trial negotiations is showing the prosecutor in the case all of the problems with the breath test reading even if it will come into evidence at trial.
 If the prosecutor is worried about problems with a particular breath test, a better result can often be negotiated before trial.

-Contact the DUI breath test attorneys in San Francisco at Ticket Crushers to discuss your case and possible defenses.
+Contact the DUI breath test attorneys in Northern or Southern California at Ticket Crushers to discuss your case and possible defenses.
 Call 1 (866) 842-5384 today.

-Motions to Suppress Breath Test Results in San Francisco, CA
+Motions to Suppress Breath Test Results in the San Francisco Bay Area or Southern Califonria

-Your attorney can file a motion to suppress the breath test reading because of failures to comly with the administrative rules.
-Problems with the DUI breath tests in San Francisco can include:
+Your attorney can file a motion to suppress the breath test reading because of failures to comply with the administrative rules.
+Problems with the DUI breath tests can include:

 - Issues with whether the breath sample came from deep lung air (otherwise known as “alveolar air”)